UT Tyler Magazine, Spring 2012

 HRD Program Recognized for Excellent Academic Standards

 The Society of Human Resource Management has recognized UT Tyler's undergraduate human resource development program for fully meeting HR academic standards.
 The UT Tyler program provides students a rigorous academic curriculum based on the society's HR Curriculum Guidebook and Templates.
-"With this acknowledgement, graduates are determined to have mastered core HR principles and be highly competitive in the profession," said Dr. Jerry W. Gilley, chair of the UT Tyler HRD department.
+"With this acknowledgment, graduates are determined to have mastered core HR principles and be highly competitive in the profession," said Dr. Jerry W. Gilley, chair of the UT Tyler HRD department.
 The program is accredited by the Association of Technology, Management and Applied Engineering.
 Graduates hold careers in education, training, directing, Web development, and organizational development and change.